kathmer77/Convolutional_Accelerator_in_HLS/README.md

   <img src="https://user-images.githubusercontent.com/120545621/217066857-01b48791-cf7d-4762-82d6-433aa1822874.png" width="400" height="200"/>
 </p>

+### Optimization

+For convenience, size changes have been incurred throughout the Transformer model.
+For instance, the input sequence length has been changed from 512 to 24  parameters in order to redure the number of these in consecutive layers.
+So that, the HLS design is small enough to easily fit into a lower end FPGA and nearly fully unroll all but the topmost layers and still not reach the number of DPS available in the targeted FPGA.
+The outermost loops have been pipelined.
+Since the concern of the Transformer architecture in this project is the Inference to obtain the golden data, an untrained model and arbitrary weights has been used.
+This would change the parameters and golden results every time the model is running however it does not change the functionality.
+An example of these reshaped values can be found in "[output_inference.txt](https://github.com/katmer7/Convolutional_Accelerator_in_HLS/blob/main/Python%20Transformer%20Neural%20Network/output_inference.txt)"

+Optimization Mechanisms evaluated:
+- To improve matrix performance, Array Partition has been implemented in Query, Value and Key matrices
+- Pipeline and Dependence Pragmas
+- Pipeline, Dependence and Unrolling Pragmas

+FPGAs resources evaluated:
+- DPS
+- FFs
+- LUTs

+NOTE: Optimization choices depend on both neural network model and hardware preference.
+This project results aim to compare the impact of the different optimizations according to design constraints.
+For additional information about optimization mechanisms can be found in Xilinx documentation portal.
+Vitis HLS allows adding directives manually or by sotfware configuration.

 ## Setup
 This project is executed in Vitis HLS version 2021.1

 ## References

 * Vitis Download: https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis/2021-1.html

 * Vitis Introduction and Getting Started: https://xilinx.github.io/Vitis-Tutorials/2021-1/build/html/docs/Getting_Started/Vitis/Getting_Started_Vitis.html

+* Xilinx Documentation - Pragmas in HLS: https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/HLS-Pragmas

+* Xilinx Documentation - Array Partition: https://xilinx.github.io/Vitis_Accel_Examples/2020.2/html/array_partition.html

 * Transformer Neural Network: https://ai.googleblog.com/2017/08/transformer-novel-neural-network.html